TORONTO — It’s finally June and that means a new season is upon us.

 Then of course there’s the Grey Cup and everything in between, as teams battle for the chance to make the playoffs and ultimately hold that coveted trophy high overhead.

-With anticipation mounting, the countdown is on.
-Here are the top 12 dates to mark down for the 2016 CFL season:
+With anticipation mounting and camps under way, here are the top 12 dates to mark down for the 2016 CFL season:

 1. The 104th Grey Cup Championship presented by Shaw

 BMO Field will be rocking all season in its first year hosting the Argos, but perhaps never more than during the 104th Grey Cup presented by Shaw on Nov.
 27, 2016.
 The event will mark the 48th time Toronto has hosted a Grey Cup, but the first time outdoors since 1982.

 The regular season kicks off on June 23 with an age old rivalry between the Argos and Ticats, while three other great matchups follow over the weekend as the road to the Grey Cup truly begins.

 The Bombers and Alouettes look to start their road to redemption on the right foot with a matchup in Montreal the following night, while on Sunday a double header kicks off in Edmonton with a Grey Cup rematch before finishing with a Western rivalry between the Stamps and Lions.

 The Argos and Ticats renew a great tradition at a brand new venue, as BMO Field plays host to its first CFL game — the first of many for the Toronto Argonauts.
 It’s the first of three matchups this season between these Southern Ontario rivals, as they’ll meet again for a Labour Day home-and-home.

 Among other key storylines, Chad Owens returns to Toronto wearing enemy colours for the first time while former Ticat Brian Bulcke plays his first game against the Ticats in what promises to deliver another historic chapter in one of the CFL’s longest-standing rivalries.